GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 === Problem formulation

 #gaet[
-  Mention that distance estimation was a missing feature from the static SSL framework ]
+  Mention that distance estimation was a missing feature from the static SSL framework.
+]

-As presented in @sec:active_ssl:background, there exist several different problems related to #acr("SSL") in a dynamic robotic context.
+As presented in @sec:active_ssl:background, experimenting with #acr("SSL") in a dynamic robotic context presents challenges and opportunities.
 In this work, we introduce and explore an #acr("ASSL") problem, motivated by the extension of the static #acr("SSL") methods developed in @chap:ssl to more realistic situations.
-// TODO: if so, mention that we have tried to estimate the distance in single-source and that it was hard Indeed, estimating both distance and #doa from a single recording has shown to be challenging version of the #acr("SSL") problem.
+Indeed, estimating both distance and #doa from a single recording has shown to be a challenging version of the #acr("SSL") problem.
+Grumiaux et al. @grumiaux_survey_2021 insist on this difficulty in their survey by highlighting the scarcity of
 #draft[
-  Maybe, this is expressed in @grumiaux_survey_2021.
+  Maybe, this is expressed in Laurent's SSL survey @grumiaux_survey_2021.
 ]
-Theoretically, though, aggregating purely angular information accumulated over time by a mobile robot could permit to predict the actual location of sources in a room.
+Theoretically, though, aggregating purely angular information accumulated over time by a mobile robot could allow for predicting the actual location of sources in a room.

-Specifically, a robotic agent moves in a room where one or several human speakers are present.
+More precisely, a robotic agent moves in a room with one or several human speakers.
 We adopt a step-based representation in which the robot performs discrete movements denoted as $delta_t = (d_t, theta_t)$.
 Its trajectory is assumed to be determined by an external policy which should not be affected.
-The goal of the developed method is thus to localize, in real time, the relative position of each source.
+Thus, the developed method aims to localize, in real time, the relative position of each source.
-To enforce the real-time constraint in this modeling, the duration of each step is limited to a few hundred milliseconds.
+To enforce the real-time constraint in this modeling, each step's duration is limited to a few hundred milliseconds.
 The method is provided with the recorded signal at each microphone of the agent corresponding to this time frame.

 *Horizon.*
-This framework appears to be similar to the static formulation of #acr("SSL") used previously.
+This framework appears similar to the previously used static formulation of #acr("SSL").
 However, the input data also encompasses information about the last relative movement of the robot.
-Although the movement policy should not be dictated by the #acr("ASSL") solution, its output is made available.
+Although the #acr("ASSL") solution should not dictate the movement policy, its output is accessible to the localization module.
 This data allows the model to accumulate knowledge along several consecutive steps to refine its prediction for the current sources' positions.
-The number of such steps after which the method's output is evaluated will be denoted as the horizon $H$.
+The number of steps after which the method's output is evaluated will be denoted as the horizon $H$.
-Importantly, only relative movement information may be leveraged to perform the task as the absolute agent position remains unknown.
+Notably, only relative movement information may be leveraged to perform the task as the absolute agent position remains unknown.
 In this aspect, this formulation differs from problems where the robot's localization is also available.

-Sound sources model talking humans, present at arbitrary positions within the room.
+Sound sources model talking humans present at arbitrary positions within the room.
 Their positions are assumed to be static for an entire episode of $H$ steps.

-=== Pipeline overview
+=== Pipeline Overview

-To tackle the #acr("ASSL") problem, we explore ways of leveraging the previously developed multi-source static localizer.
+We explore leveraging the previously developed multi-source static localizer to tackle the #acr("ASSL") problem.
-The central concept of the method consists of building and refining a 2D egocentric map encoding the relative positions of each source.
+The method's central concept is building and refining a 2D egocentric map that encodes the relative positions of each source.
 They are built to model the likelihood of the sources' presence in the surroundings of the robot.

 To build such a map, we start by running the #acr("SSL") model (@sec:ssl:multi_source) which provides an estimated #doa spectrum.
-This detection is then transformed into a _#doa map_ projecting the one dimensional localization result to an egocentric 2D map containing the same information.
+This detection is then transformed into a _#doa map_ projecting the one-dimensional localization result to an egocentric 2D map containing the same information.
-Then, this map is combined with the ones from previous steps after they have been transposed to the current robot frame.
+Then, this map is combined with the ones from previous steps after having been transposed to the current robot frame.
 Different ways of operating this aggregation have been proposed.
 Finally, the 2D relative positions of the sources are extracted from this estimated egocentric map.